nonviolent-action-lab/crowd-counting-consortium/ccc_data_dictionary.md

 - **Final**.
 Binary indicator of whether or not CCC identifies the data for that month as "finalized."
 1 = yes, 0 = no.

 - **lat**.
-Latitude of locality in which the event took place, as geocoded by passing Location to the Google Maps Geocoding API.
+Latitude of locality in which the event took place, as resolved by Google Maps Geocoding API.

 - **lon**.
-Longitude of locality in which the event took place, as geocoded by passing Location the Google Maps Geocoding API.
+Longitude of locality in which the event took place, as resolved by Google Maps Geocoding API.

+- **locality**.
+Name of the locality in which the event took place, as resolved by Google Maps Geocoding API.

+- **county**.
+Name of the county in which that locality sits, as resolved by the Google Maps Geocoding API.

+- **state**.
+Postal abbreviation of the state or territory in which that locality sits, as resolved by the Google Maps Geocoding API.